Research - Laboratory/Non-Laboratory, Staff/Administrative

 Other duties as assigned

-Ability to manage multiple projects simultaneously and meet tight deadlines required
+Demonstrated ability to manage multiple projects simultaneously and meet tight deadlines

-Bachelor's degree in economics, sociology, public policy, statistics, or a closely related field required
+Bachelor's degree in sociology, public policy, economics, or other relevant field required

-Some relevant research experience required.
-Experience gained in school counts towards requirement
+Some relevant research experience required (experience gained in school counts toward requirement)

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.